DeveHk/OJ-Project-MERN/README.md

 # 🖥️ Online Judge Platform

 An online judge platform hosting coding problems and challenges.
-Participants solve a series of coding problems within a specified timeframe, typically ranging from a few hours to a few days.
-Before the competition begins, participants register for the event.
-During the challenge, they submit their solutions through the platform.
+Users solve a series of coding problems.
+First he has to begin with registration for his accound, user can register as admin or user(member).
+During problem solving, they submit their solutions through the platform.
 Once submitted, these solutions are evaluated against hidden test cases by the platform.
-Based on the results of these tests, participants are assigned scores.
-The platform provides the infrastructure to manage and execute the competitions, ensuring fair and impartial evaluation.
+Based on the results of these tests, user solution submission is assigned verdict.
+The platform provides the infrastructure to manage and execute the DSA coding problems, ensuring fair and impartial evaluation.

 ## 🌟 Features